jackjliew/ai-openscale/cloud-tutorial-adv.md

 - In the "Provision services and configure credentials" section, make the following changes:

-    - Follow the instructions to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.
+    - Follow the instructions in the notebook to create, copy, and paste an {{site.data.keyword.cloud_notm}} API key.

     - Replace the {{site.data.keyword.pm_full}} service credentials with the ones you created previously.